dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 In HBuilderX, `Alt+Left` or click `<` on the toolbar to return to the previous cursor position.

-Note: Support switching [Ctrl+left mouse button] or [Alt+left mouse button] to go to definition (menu [select], the last menu).
+Note: Support switching [Ctrl+left mouse button] or [Alt+left mouse button] to goto definition (menu [select], the last menu).

 <img src="/static/snapshots/started_tutorial/f20f178f0559eebc71106d00c7b4117a.png" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

-#### 10. Open files quickly
+#### 10. Quick open files

-Directly search and open the file name under the project in the top toolbar, or use the shortcut key `ctrl+p`
+Use the search bar on the top toolbar to search and open the file, or use the shortcut key `ctrl+p`

 <img src="/static/snapshots/started_tutorial/file_quick_open.gif" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

-More commonly used files can be added to favorites in the toolbar.
+You can add more frequently used files to favorites in the toolbar.

 <img src="/static/snapshots/started_tutorial/add-to-favorites-en.png" style="zoom: 45%;border:1px solid #eee;border-radius: 15px;" />

 `ctrl+p` is also an important tool for tag card management.
-When the screen is narrow and the left and right open tabs cannot be seen clearly, you can use it to browse all open tabs.
+When the screen is narrow and you cannot see the left and right tabs, you can use it to browse all opened tabs.

 #### 11. Search in the directory

-Right click on the project manager, menu [Character search], Search for strings in all files in this directory.
+Right click on the project explorer, menu [Character search], Search for strings in all files in this directory.

 <img src="/static/snapshots/started_tutorial/search-dir.gif" style="zoom: 75%;border:1px solid #eee;border-radius: 5px;" />